-The credit card is the commonest way to establish credit in a hotel.
+The credit card is the most often used form of establishing credit in a hotel.
 However, there are other means of extending credit to the guest.
 The bill-to-account requires the guest or the guest's employer to establish a line of credit and to adhere to a regular payment schedule.
-The guest or the employer completes a standard credit application.
-The controller evaluates the completed form, considering outstanding financial obligations, liquid financial assets, credit card balances, and other credit concerns.
+The guest or the employer would complete a standard credit application.
+The controller would evaluate the completed form, considering outstanding financial obligations, liquid financial assets, credit-card balances, and other credit concerns.
 If the applicant is deemed creditworthy, then the controller establishes a line of credit.
 The bill-to-account client is informed of the billing schedule and payment schedule.

 When offering bill-to-account credit to the guest, the hotel takes on the responsibility of bill collecting.
 It must anticipate the effect of the billing and payment schedule on the profit-and-loss statement and the cash flow of the hotel.
 The controller's office is responsible for the accounting process of the bill-to-account clients.
 This can involve many hours of clerical work and computer processing time.
-This extra labor should be evaluated when deciding whether the 3-10 percent discount charged by the credit card issuing agency is more cost-effective than internal accounting of guest charges.
-Because some credit card issuing agencies offer immediate cash tender to the hotel's bank account, some hotels may prefer this method of payment so they can meet immediate financial obligations (employee payroll, vendor accounts, tax payments, and the like).
+This extra labor should be evaluated when deciding if the 3-10 percent discount charged by the credit-card-issuing agency is more cost-effective than internal accounting of guest charges.
+Since some of the credit-cardissuing agencies offer immediate cash tender to the hotel's bank account, some hotels may prefer this method of payment so they can meet immediate financial obligations (employee payroll, vendor accounts, tax payments, and the like).